 - Mean systolic and diastolic blood pressure were significantly lower in VEGs than in OMNIs (P=0.000)

-- The VEG group had lower body mass index and waist to hip ratio than the OMNI group (P=0.000)
+- The VEG group had lower BMI and waist-to-hip ratio than the OMNI group (P=0.000)

 - The VEG group also had lower cardiovascular disease risk factors than the OMNI, and a lower chance of developing cardiovascular disease.